-When resources are available for a specific purpose, it is the Authority's policy to use restricted funds first before unrestricted funds are used.
+When resources are available for a specific purpose, it is the Authority's policy to use restricted funds first before unrestricted funds are used

 - B. Accounts Receivable Accounts receivable are reported at book value utilizing the direct write-off method for uncollectible accounts.
-Uncollected balances show a significant increase over the prior year, and no allowances for uncollectible accounts has been established. - C. Capital Assets Capital assets, which include property, plant, equipment, and infrastructure assets (e.g., roads, bridges, sidewalks, and similar items), are reported in the financial statements.
+Uncollected balances show a significant increase over the prior year, and no allowances for uncollectible accounts has been established. - C. Capital Assets Capital assets are tangible and intangible assets, which include property, plant, equipment, and infrastructure assets (e.g., roads, bridges, sidewalks, and similar items), and are reported in the financial statements.
 Capital assets are defined by the Authority as assets with an initial, individual cost of more than \$5,000 (amount not rounded) and an estimated useful life in excess of one year.
-Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
-Donated capital assets are recorded at acquisition value at the date of donation.
+Such assets are recorded at historical cost (except for intangible right-to-use lease assets (lease assets), the measurement of which is discussed in more detail below) or estimated historical cost if purchased or constructed.
+Donated capital assets are recorded at acquisition value at the date of the donation.